nodecopter/nodecopter.com/organizing.md

 <h2 id="qualifications"><a href="#qualifications">Qualifications</a></h2>

-In order to organize an event using the nodecopter name and brand for the first time, you must follow these steps:
+In order to organize an event using the NodeCopter name and brand for the first time, you must follow these steps:

 1. **Attend** at least one nodecopter event.